mkp170791/numpy/doc/neps/nep-0026-missing-data-summary.rst

 __ http://thread.gmane.org/gmane.comp.python.numeric.general/49485>

-**Nathaniel** notes in response that he doesn't really have any objection to shipping experimental APIs in the main numpy distribution *if* we're careful to make sure that they don't "leak out" in a way that leaves us stuck with them.
+**Nathaniel** notes in response that he doesn't really have any objection to shipping experimental APIs in the main numpy_demo distribution *if* we're careful to make sure that they don't "leak out" in a way that leaves us stuck with them.
 And in principle some sort of "this violates your warranty" global flag could be a way to do that.
 (In